boschresearch/blech-doc/website/content/en/blog/articles/purpose-of-blech.md

 ---
 title: "The purpose of Blech"
 linkTitle: "The purpose of Blech"
-date: 2020-05-25
+date: 2020-05-27
 ---

 Blech is a new language that is aims to substantially boost productivity and the quality of applications in the embedded, reactive, safety- and realtime-critical domain.
-Referred to in short as the embedded domain.
+Referred to in short as the *embedded domain*.

 ## Why Blech?

 There is a huge difference between the environments of a desktop, a server, or a mobile application and a typical application in the embedded domain.
+Moreover, the embedded industry is huge -- including automotive, aerospace, robotics, medical technology, rail, IoT, home appliances, power tools.

-### The domain is tough
+### The embedded domain is tough

 Embedded applications usually run on dedicated hardware to enable interaction with its specific physical environment.
 More often than not, the hardware is resource-constrained in terms of memory and processing power.